hazelcast/hazelcast-openshift/README.md

 # Security Implications

-This image exposes port 5701 as the external port for cluster communication (member to member) and between Hazelcast Enterprise clients and cluster (client-server).
+This image exposes port 5701 as the external port for cluster communication (member to member) and between Hazelcast clients and cluster (client-server).

 The port is reachable from the OpenShift environment only and is not registered for public reachability.